DLTK's Crafts for Kids

 projects.

-- t takes less paint to cover.
+- It takes less paint to cover.

-- I find newspaper needs two coats of paint, whereas the white
+- I find newspaper needs two coats of paint, whereas the white paper only needs one.

-- Toilet paper gives a rough texture which is nice for some
+- Toilet paper gives a rough texture which is nice for some animals.

 - We used computer paper for our lion.